 - The number of nodes in a given AZ/rack should always be a minority, i.e. smaller than the number of nodes in all other AZ/racks.
 This ensures that the majority of the nodes in the cluster will remain up and running if there is an AZ/rack failure.

-An example of Redis Enterprise multi-AZ configuration in the cloud is shown in the figure below:
+An example of Redis Enterprise multi-AZ configuration in the cloud is shown here:

-As you can see, all the conditions discussed above are met in this example:
+As you can see, this example meets all the conditions discussed above:

 - There is an uneven number of nodes (7).